rnnisi/RigolDS1054Z/README.md

   b.
 LXI or self options for data acquisition (LXI is faster but requires lxi-tools)\
   c.
 Auto-generated directory for experiment with CSV files for each wave form
 ### 2. Single Trigger
-  a.
-Forces trigger, gets waveform, resets\
+  a.	checks trigger, gets waveform if triggered, resets\
   b.
 LXI or self options for data acquisition (LXI is faster but requires lxi-tools)

+### 3. Force Trigger
+  a. forces trigger then collects data, then resets

 ## Program Configuration and Requirements
 This program is meant to be run on a Linux OS.
 It was developed specifically for a raspberry pi.